liu599/PythonDeepLearning/vision/A5-VehicleDetectionAndTracking/writeup.md

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using 8792 cars and non cars pictures.
-Firstly the pictures are applied with feature extraction techniques.
-I use train_test_split function to split the dataset into train and test data.
+The pictures are applied with feature extraction techniques.
+A train_test_split function is used to split the dataset into train and test data.

 Classifier accuracy shows that this model has the accuracy: